Rosalyn Carson-DeWitt, MD

 Food poisoning is caused by substances in foods or beverages, including:

-Factors that increase your chances of getting food poisoning include:
+Infants and the elderly are at increased risk for food poisoning.
+Other factors that increase your chances of getting food poisoning include:

 After you consume the contaminated food or beverage, there is a delay before symptoms arise.
 This delay is called an incubation period.
 It can last hours or weeks.
 Symptoms include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 If you have some of the food that you think made you sick, you may be asked to bring it in to be tested.

 Your bodily fluids may be tested.
 This can be done with:

 Most types of food poisoning improve in 12-48 hours.
 There aren't many treatments available to speed your recovery from food poisoning.

 Drink plenty of fluids.
 If you are severely ill, you may need IV fluids.

 Some types of bacterial food poisoning can be treated with antibiotics.